-- 1. The orbits and physical properties of all SSObjects re-observed on the previous night are recomputed.
+1. The orbits and physical properties of all SSObjects re-observed on the previous night are recomputed.
 External orbit catalogs (or observations) are also used to improve orbit estimates.
-Updated data are entered to the SSObjects table. - 2.
-All DIASources detected on the previous night, that have not been matched at a high confidence level to a known Object, DIAObject, SSObject, or an artifact, are analyzed for potential pairs, forming track-lets. - 3.
-The collection of tracklets collected over the past $30 \text{ days}^{32}$ is searched for subsets forming tracks consistent with being on the same Keplerian orbit around the Sun. - 4.
+Updated data are entered to the SSObjects table.

+- 2. All DIASources detected on the previous night, that have not been matched at a high confidence level to a known Object, DIAObject, SSObject, or an artifact, are analyzed for potential pairs, forming tracklets. - 3.
+The collection of tracklets collected over the past 30 days is searched for subsets forming tracks consistent with being on the same Keplerian orbit around the Sun. - 4.
 For those that are, an orbit is fitted and a new SSObject table entry created.
 DIASource records are updated to point to the new SSObject record.
-DIAObjects "orphaned" by this unlinking are deleted.. - 5.
+DIAObjects "orphaned" by this unlinking are deleted.
+32. - 5.
 Precovery linking is attempted for all SSObjects whose orbits were updated in this process.
 Where successful, SSObjects (orbits) are recomputed as needed.
+DMS-REQ-0286 using the included timestamps and metadata (IDs and database names).